lf-/gankra.github.io/blah/tower-of-weakenings/index.md

 2. Stop using `ptr as usize` and `usize as ptr` -- use [ptr.addr()](https://docs.rs/sptr/0.3.1/sptr/trait.Strict.html#tymethod.addr) and [ptr.with_addr(addr)](https://docs.rs/sptr/0.3.1/sptr/trait.Strict.html#tymethod.with_addr).

-3. Test your code with "cargo [miri](https://github.com/rust-lang/miri) test -Zstrict-provenance"
+3. Test your code with "MIRIFLAGS='-Zmiri-strict-provenance' cargo [miri](https://github.com/rust-lang/miri) test"

 4. Report any nasty problems you run into [on the tracking issue](https://github.com/rust-lang/rust/issues/95228), or [Zulip](https://rust-lang.zulipchat.com/#narrow/stream/136281-t-lang.2Fwg-unsafe-code-guidelines), or contact your local congressman.